Do you know that Hoya bilobata is known as Queen’s Tears due to its ornated and beautiful leaves which are frequently used in art products?

 ---|---|

-Almost Eden | Maximum of 2-4 days |
+Almost Eden | 2-4 days |

-Glasshouse Works | Maximum of 4-12 weeks |
+Glasshouse Works | 4-12 weeks |

-Ebay | Maximum of 4 days |
+eBay | 4 days |

 Hoya Bilobata: Ultimate Grow & Care Guide

-6-8 hours of indirect bright sunlight | Water your plant every once a week |
+6-8 hours of indirect bright sunlight | Water your plant every week |

-60 to 95 degrees Fahrenheit | 60 to 80 % |
+60-95 degrees Fahrenheit | 60-80 % |

-Light, airy well-draining soil mix with 6.1 to 7.5 pH level | Monthly all Purpose fertilizer |
+Light, airy well-draining soil mix with 6.1-7.5 pH level | Monthly all Purpose fertilizer |

-Repot every two to three years | Propagation via stem cutting and seeds |
+Repot every 2-3 years | Propagation via stem cutting and seeds |

-Tips to Maintain Ideal Light for Hoya Bilobata
+Tips to Maintain Ideal Light & Temperature

 - Allow your plant to have a bright light shade when placing it outdoors.